Social media promo editing

 When the edit was completed, I uploaded the final version to my Vimeo channel for my client to view and sign-off.
 After a few detailed text changes, the promotional trailer was signed off.
 I then delivered a suitable digital file to my client for upload to their website and social media channels.

 Working as a promo editor on this project was highly rewarding for me as I was able to help my client realise their creative vision.
 I also enjoyed our friendly and efficient communications.
 My client was pleased with the result and left me a very nice Google review as thanks for my good work.
-As a BBC trained video editor, I have over 15 years experience of editing all types of genres.
+As a BBC trained video editor, I have over 15 years of experience of editing all types of genres.
 More examples of my editing skills can be viewed in my portfolio.

 If you would like any help with the editing of your video project, please do get in touch.